ecleese/Crestron-PlexHT/README.md

 Description
 -----------
-This module allows any ethernet-equipped Crestron 2-series processor to control a Plex for Home Theater client.
-Before implementing this module you should have Plex Media Server and Plex for Home Theater installed and running.
-Make sure port 3005 is open and not blocked by any firewall on the IP Address where Plex/HT resides.
+This module allows any ethernet-equipped Crestron 2-series processor to control a Plex Home Theater client.
+Before implementing this module you should have Plex Media Server and Plex Home Theater installed and running.
+Make sure port 3005 is open and not blocked by any firewall on the IP Address where Plex Home Theater resides.

-This module requires one TCP/IP Client connection.
-Set the IP address of this client to the IP address of your Plex/HT instance.
+This module requires one Crestron TCP/IP Client connection.
+Set the IP address of this client to the IP address of your Plex Home Theater instance.
 The default port is 3005

 Version History